-Finding the cause of your error begins with figuring out what the error code means.
+Finding the cause of your formula parse error in Google Sheets begins with figuring out what the error code means.
 If you get an #ERROR! message, you know that there’s something wrong with your logic.
 If you get a #REF! message, you know that you probably just deleted a reference.
 If you get a #NUM! message, you know that you definitely tried to do something with numbers far too large.

 Google Sheets, just like other complex software platforms, can require a bit of trial and error.